-Now chapter 9 is going to be equally offensive to them.
-Because it's going to mark out their ignorance and unbelief.
+Now chapter 9 is going to be equally offensive to them, because it's going to mark out their ignorance and unbelief.
 And so he begins it the same way with the same tenderness, with the same graceful spirit, with the same heartfelt love that he expressed in chapter 9.
-Notice verse 1, "Brethren, my heart's desire and prayer to God for Israel is that they might be saved."
+Notice verse 1: "Brethren, my heart's desire and prayer to God for Israel is that they might be saved."
 That's a beautiful thing, isn't it?
 I mean, he just departs from the polemics, he just takes a pause from all the details of his argument and he just lets you look into his heart.
 The tenderness of his feeling for the Jew spills over.
 And so he expresses the deep desire and prayer to God for the salvation of Israel.

 I'll tell you something else, if you really have the heart of God your theology won't turn off your compassion anyway.
 Will it?
 And if your theology turned off your compassion, it's bad theology.
 And it may be nothing more than theology because you're not evidencing the compassion of God, the heart of God.

-"Day and night serving God for which hope sake King Agrippa I'm accused by the Jews.
-Why should it be that a thing incredible with you that God should raise the dead, I verily thought within myself that I ought to do many things contrary to the name of Jesus of Nazareth, which things I also did in Jerusalem and many of the saints that I shut up in prison having received authority from the chief priests, and when they were put to death I gave my voice against them and I punished them often in every synagogue and compelled them to blaspheme and being exceedingly mad against them I persecuted them even unto foreign cities."
+"Day and night serving God, for which hope’s sake, King Agrippa, I'm accused by the Jews.
+Why should it be that a thing incredible with you that God should raise the dead?
+I verily thought within myself that I ought to do many things contrary to the name of Jesus of Nazareth, which things I also did in Jerusalem and many of the saints that I shut up in prison, having received authority from the chief priests, and when they were put to death I gave my voice against them and I punished them often in every synagogue and compelled them to blaspheme and being exceedingly mad against them I persecuted them even unto foreign cities."

 So Paul had given his testimony in a lot of places that he was up to his ears with zeal.
 And he understood the Jews' desire to see the promise of God fulfilled, to fulfill the commandments of God, to accomplish the purposes of God as they so wrongly understood them.
 But they were zealous for God.

-Paul prayed in behalf of the Ephesians chapter 1 verse 17 that the God of our Lord Jesus Christ, the Father of glory, may give you the spirit of wisdom and revelation in the knowledge of Him, the eyes of your understanding being enlightened that you may know what is the hope of His calling, the riches of the glory of His inheritance in the saints, the exceeding greatest of His power toward us who believe, and so forth.
+Paul prayed in behalf of the Ephesians, chapter 1 verse 17, that, “The God of our Lord Jesus Christ, the Father of glory, may give you the spirit of wisdom and revelation in the knowledge of Him, the eyes of your understanding being enlightened that you may know what is the hope of His calling, the riches of the glory of His inheritance in the saints, the exceeding greatness of His power toward us who believe,” and so forth.
 Paul prays for the Ephesians that God would give them this epignosis, that God would give them this deep and profound knowledge that brings humility and holiness.
-Later to the Ephesians he said the desire was that we would all come in the unity, the faith of the knowledge of the Son of God, that full rich comprehensive knowledge where we know not only information but we know experientially and intimately the presence, the power and the truth of God.
+Later, to the Ephesians he said the desire was that we would all come in the unity of the faith of the knowledge of the Son of God, that full, rich, comprehensive knowledge where we know not only information but we know experientially and intimately the presence, the power, and the truth of God.
 And over and over in the New Testament there's a call to that deep kind of knowledge.